“No, thank you.”

 Maybe other Leaders would be upset about their gyms shifting to focus so much on something other than pokemon battles, but she’s never been afraid to let her people branch out in interests, and it seems to her a perfect opportunity for the gym to show its unique value.
 She didn’t even have to order anyone to do anything, just nudged the formation of a central group focused on breaking the overall issue of existential threats down into smaller, easier to understand and digest problems that the other groups could work on finding tasks the common trainer, scientist, or even citizen could contribute to.
 She participated directly for a week, then handed it off to others once her gym duties needed her attention again.

 Blue swore that he hadn’t coordinated with Giovanni ahead of time, and Giovanni corroborated that, and Erika still isn’t sure she would believe them if the catalyst wasn’t so obviously unexpected.
 And of course if Blue hadn’t been unconscious at the time.
-Still, it’s put her into a difficult position.
+Maybe Giovanni just hoped someone would do it, or knew Blue well enough to guess he would.
+Still, it was hard to know exactly how to step around it at first.

 But when his domain has become “leader of the fight against global existential risks,” all other domains start to feel like subdomains.
 Her only choice, in view of the inevitable, was to try and ride the wave and make her gym, with the unique combination of culture and minds she’s cultivated here, a major power.